 Most importantly, you need a compatible smartphone (Apple or Android) with the MapRunF app.
 If you have a compatible Garmin smartwatch with the MapRunG ConnectIQ app you can download the course onto your watch so you do not need to carry your phone with you (the GPS accuracy is often better too).

 When you get to the event location, familiarise yourself with where the start is, but remain some distance from it (so as not to trigger the start before you are ready).
 If using the MapRunF app on your phone, select Events Near Me and pick the course you wish to do (if you do not have any data connection on your phone, you can download the course before you travel.
 When you have found an event in MapRun.uk, the course name(s) and where they can be found within the MapRunF app are displayed).
 Once the course is downloaded, you can click Go to start.
+The GPS status is shown at the bottom of the MapRunF screen, wait for it to go green so that a GPO lock has been acquired.
+When you are ready approach the start location.
 The start on the map is shown with a triangle.
 When the phone beeps, it is time to start running.
 Remember whether you are running a line, scatter or score course.
 If it is a line course, make sure you visit all the controls in order.
 If it is a score course, keep an eye on the time.
-When you reach control, the phone will beep and/or buzz.
-If it does not, and you know you are in right place, you should slow down and walk about close by to allow the GPS to lock on.
+When you reach a control, the phone will beep and/or buzz.
+If it does not, and you know you are in right place, you should slow down and walk around the area to allow the GPS to lock on.
 When you have finished, navigate your way to the finish.
 This is usually in the same place as the start and will be shown as a double-circle.
 If the finish is not marked, assume the start is also the finish.
 Do not go near the finish in the middle of your course.

 For fuller details, please see the main MapRun website.